What is a Reverse Mortgage?

 The Housing and Urban Development Reverse Mortgages that we carry are developed and regulated by the federal government.
 They are also insured by the Federal Housing Administration.

 How do interest rates affect my loan?

 The interest rates are calculated using a formula set by the federal government.
 The interest rate at the time of closing is the initial rate for the loan.
 You may choose between monthly or yearly adjustable loans, or the relativley new fixed interest rate reverse mortgage.

 Are there any costs associated with Reverse Mortgages?

-All of the above costs can be financed into the loan itself, which means that you do not have to come up with any money to apply!
+Many of the costs associated with a reverse mortgage can be financed into the loan itself, which means that you must only pay the counseling fee and appraisal costs to apply.
 You will receive a “Good Faith Estimate” with your application showing the precise costs associated with your loan.

 Who has title of the home?

 The homeowners retain title to the property and can sell, payoff, or prepay the Reverse Mortgage at any time without penalty.
 The lender does NOT have title of the home, you retain ownership.